-When researching EU law you will often come across references to the Official Journal (the 'OJ').
+When researching EU law, you will often come across references to the Official Journal (the 'OJ').
 This is the official collection of all EU legal acts.

-You can find the electronic version of all issues of the OJ on the EUR-Lex database.
-The OJ was previously also published in print, but since 1 July 2013 only the electronic version is authentic and produces legal effects (Council Regulation 216/2013)
+You can find the electronic version of all issues of the OJ on EUR-Lex.
+The OJ was previously also published in print, but since 1 July 2013 only the electronic version is authentic and produces legal effects (Council Regulation 216/2013).